Thursday, August 5, 2021

 Ok how do we wrap that all up and bring it bear today.

 Well I love the positive emphasis about theological education for women and by implication for men as well.
 Education that goes beyond go and ask your husband...
 That wouldn’t work in our household which I think reflects todays society well.
 We both have formal theological training and University education.
 We both have wisdom and understanding to contribute.
-I’ll ask kris about stuff and she’ll ask me…In our reformed tradition wanting people to know the scriptures understand them and apply them it is why we focus so much on exposition of scripture, opening it up and explaining it, so we can encounter the living word of God, Christ, in the written word, the scripture theough the spoken word, preaching, prophesy.
+I’ll ask kris about stuff and she’ll ask me…In our reformed tradition wanting people to know the scriptures understand them and apply them it is why we focus so much on exposition of scripture, opening it up and explaining it, so we can encounter the living word of God, Christ, in the written word, the scripture through the spoken word, preaching, prophesy.
 It’s why in our missional plan we encourage Connect groups they are a great place for men and women to learn together… We are blessed with very good resources online and in print, more than ever before… mind you we need to be careful because we are challenged with a whole plethora of different interpretations and theological understandings as well in our information age, we need wisdom to navigate them.
 All the heresies and controversies there have ever been are alive and well and living on the internet.
 Including the whole spectrum of understanding on the issue of women in leadership.

-The second thing is that we need to order in worship.
+The second thing is that we need order in worship.
 Doing things in a way which focuses on love and allowing people to use their gifts.
 That’s why I really like seeing people come forward and use their gifts in service and in our services.
 Affirming the spirit of 1 Corinthians 11 and 14, of allowing men and women to pray and speak and encouraging them not to be disruptive.
 If there is that disruptive element then like with the passage we read today we need to have church discipline, note its for both men and women… maybe the pendulum has swung too far to the ordered, one commentator said that he thought Paul might think we’d ordered our self to sleep, we do need to have open times for people to use the more spontaneous gifting’s.

 Lastly, while I believe the fight for equality is important and significant, I can’t help but feel the Christian understanding of ministry is mutuality.
 Working together, using the gifts we’ve been given, being the people, men and women that God has created and recreated us to be.
 I’m excited when I see teams working together men and women, intergenerational, multi-cultural like our Alpha team for the furthering of the gospel.
 In the end the flow of scripture is not about who can or cannot speak but about being coworkers in Christ, to the glory of God.